slyu0503/slyu0503_9103_majorproject/README.md

 ## Project Overview

 This project is an individual extension of the group-coded dove dot-matrix.
 It transforms a static pixel image into an interactive drawing and visual experience.
-The work is inspired by cyberpunk aesthetics and designed to explore **user interaction as a primary driver of animation**.
+The work is inspired by cyberpunk aesthetics and designed to explore user interaction as a primary driver of animation.

 ## How to Interact

-- **Click** near the dove to trigger an **explosive burst** of glowing particles
+- **Click** the dove dot matrix explosion
-- **Drag** the mouse to draw **cyberpunk-style glowing characters**
+- **Drag** the mouse to draw cyberpunk-style drawing
 - **Press `R`** to reset the page
 - **Press `S`** to save PNG image
 - **Press `Q`** to change background color